 A domain is some aspect of the world.
-As we've discussed, 'standalone' agents tend to be domain-specific: they focus on one (or a very small number) of aspects of the world, e.g. meningitis diagnosis.
-'Situated' agents, on the other hand, tend to work in richer environments and must therefore represent knowledge about many domains, e.g. the properties of physical objects, time, and beliefs about other agents.
+Many current AI agents are domain-specific: they focus on one (or a very small number) of aspects of the world, e.g. meningitis diagnosis.

 We refer to the process of building a knowledge base for one or more domains as knowledge engineering.
 It is carried out by AI experts, knowledge engineers, in conjunction with people who are familiar with the domain, domain experts (e.g. medical consultants).
 The knowledge engineers must become acquainted with the domain, usually by interviewing the domain experts, and this part of knowledge engineering is known as knowledge elicitation or knowledge acquisition.
 Then, formal representations can be written and placed into the knowledge base.